Fannie Mae is concerned about homeowners and communities affected by disasters and we’re taking action. Read below to get the help you need.

 Our Commitment to Others

-Fannie Mae supports national and local relief efforts following disasters like Hurricane Sandy and the 2013 tornadoes in Oklahoma and Texas through financial contributions (and often matching our employee’s contributions) as well as contributing to relief programs managed by charitable relief organizations.
+Fannie Mae supports national and local relief efforts following natural disasters through financial contributions (and often matching our employee’s contributions) as well as contributing to relief programs managed by charitable relief organizations.
 For more information, visit www.fanniemae.com .